paulflang/SBML2Julia/docs/about.rst

 Acknowledgements
 ----------------------

-We would like to thank `Frank T. Bergmann <https://www.cos.uni-heidelberg.de/index.php/f.bergmann?l=_e>`_ for sharing `his code <https://groups.google.com/forum/#!topic/sbml-discuss/inS4Lzp3Ri8>`_ to parse sbml files.
+We would like to thank `Frank T. Bergmann <https://www.cos.uni-heidelberg.de/index.php/f.bergmann?l=_e>`_ for sharing `his code <https://groups.google.com/forum/#!topic/sbml-discuss/inS4Lzp3Ri8>`_ to parse SBML files.
 This work was supported by a the Engineering and Physical Sciences Research Council [grant number 2105279].

 ----------------------
 Questions and comments